Xpyctiks/Certificate-Expiration/README.md

 2 - means the certificate is expired
 255 - means any other error

-#Zabbix template
+# Zabbix template

 I have included an example of Zabbix 7.x template for this script.
-Just substitute inside the template script path "/opt/zabbix/scripts/Certificate-Expiration/certificate-expiration.py" to your path
+Just substitute inside the template script path "/opt/zabbix/scripts/Certificate-Expiration/certificate-expiration.py" to your path before import the template into Zabbix.
+Use Macro {$DOMAIN} to set a domain you need when creating a host for certificate monitoring.